UPDATE May 12, 2021

-Funeral science education student, Army veteran Rodrigo Lopez of Columbus, has been named Columbus Technical College’s winner of the Georgia Occupational Award of Leadership (GOAL) for 2021.
+Funeral service education student, Army veteran Rodrigo Lopez of Columbus, has been named Columbus Technical College’s winner of the Georgia Occupational Award of Leadership (GOAL) for 2021.
 Dental hygiene instructor Amber Brazile of Smiths Station, Alabama has been named the Rick Perkins/Tim Justice Instructor of the year.

 The announcements were made at Columbus Tech’s GOAL recognition event on February 23 and at the Rick Perkins/Tim Justice event on March 8 in the school’s McCaulley Auditorium.
 Both were posted live on the college’s Facebook page.